 - For the frosting, beat cream cheese and butter in a large bowl until smooth.
 You'll probably want to use an electric mixer for this so you don't end up with lumps.
 Stop every now and then to scrape down the sides of the bowl.
 Beat in sugar, then jam.

-- Beat cream in a separate, chilled, bowl until peaks form.
+- Beat heavy cream in a separate, chilled, bowl until stiff peaks form.
 Fold whipped cream into frosting.
-Cover; chill for a couple of hours until it's firm enough to spread.
+Cover; chill for a couple of hours until it's firm enough to spread and won't slide off your cake.

-- For the cake, preheat the oven to 325 degrees F. Butter and flour two 9-inch cake pans with 2-inch high sides.
+- For the cake, preheat the oven to 325 degrees F. Butter and flour three 9-inch round cake pans.

 - In a medium bowl whisk together flour, salt, baking powder, and baking soda.
-In a large bowl, cream butter and sugar together until light and fluffy.
+In a large bowl or stand mixer, cream butter and sugar together until light and fluffy.
 Add eggs, one at a time, beating after each addition.
 Beat in vanilla.
 Add sour cream, and beat for 30 seconds.
 Add flour mixture in three additions, beating to blend after each addition.

 - Divide batter into prepared pans.
-Bake cake until a toothpick inserted into the center comes out clean, 50-60 minutes.
+Bake cake until a toothpick inserted into the center comes out clean and the top is light golden brown, 35-40 minutes.
 Remove from oven and cool for 10 minutes.

-- Using a serrated knife, divide each layer in half horizontally.
-Place one half, cut-side down, on a cake plate.
+- Using a serrated knife to gently slice off any domed tops of the cake so they're flatter.
+Place one half, bottom-side up, on a cake plate.
 Spread 2 T of strawberry jam over the cake, then spread 3/4 c of the frosting over the jam.
 Arrange 3/4 c of the sliced strawberries on top of the frosting in a single layer.
 Repeat two more times with cake layer, jam, frosting, and strawberries.
-Top with remaining cake layer, cut side down.
+Top with remaining cake layer, bottom side up.

 - Spread two cups of frosting over the top and sides of the cake in a thin layer, then frost with remaining frosting.
 Stir remaining jam to loosen, then spoon teaspoonfuls onto the top and sides of the cake.
 Use the back of a spoon to swirl jam decoratively into the frosting.